Nature strips

 A nature strip or roadside verge is the strip of land between your property boundary and the adjacent roadway.

 Nature strips form part of the road reserve and may include footpaths, street furniture, trees and vegetation.
-They add to the ambience and amenity of the area and provide a natural setting.
+They add to the neighbourhood character and amenity and provide safe movement alongside streets for pedestrians.

-They are also a space for Council and other authorities to house infrastructure such as water, sewer, gas, electricity, telecommunications and drainage pipes.
+They also provide space for Council and other authorities to house public infrastructure such as water, sewer, gas, electricity, telecommunications and drainage pipes.

 Maintaining your nature strip

-You should maintain your nature strip by regular mowing, edging turf, weeding and picking up litter.
+Residents are responsible for maintaining their nature strip by mowing, edging, weeding and keeping it tidy and litter free.
 Council does not carry out maintenance of residential nature strips.

-You will need permission from Council if you are intending to undertake any works on your nature strip such as:
+You will need permission from Council if you are intending to undertake any works on your nature strip/roadside verge other than basic maintenance.
+In most cases, this is through an Asset Protection Permit which covers activities such as:

 Nature Strip Policy

-The requirements are set out in the policy and explained in the accompanying guidelines(PDF, 574KB).
-A suggested plant list(PDF, 645KB) is also available.
+The policy requirements are outlined in the accompanying guidelines(PDF, 574KB) and a suggested plant list(PDF, 645KB) is also available.
+Residents can also consider Veg on the Verge(PDF, 2MB) as an alternative option.

 Council recognises nature strips play an important role in the aesthetics, environmental and social health of the towns and villages within our shire.

-This policy acknowledges the impacts of climate change and allows property owners alternative, low-maintenance approaches to the traditional grassed nature strip that are in keeping with our shire's natural environment.
+This policy also reflects the anticipated impacts of climate change, supporting low-maintenance, climate-appropriate alternatives to the traditional grassed nature strip that complement the shire's natural environment.

 Report an issue